 - by increasing the current through the X-ray tube

-- The filter thickness is reduced.
-What is the consequence of this?
+- The (extra) filter thickness is reduced.
+What is the consequence of this for an X-ray image?

 - the skin dose decreases

 - An X-ray picture turns out to be overexposed.
-One setting in the protocol is altered.
-Which of the following changes ensures that the density of the next picture is smaller?
+Only one thing in the protocol is altered.
+Which of the following changes ensures that the average grey shade of the next picture is smaller?

 - increase the tube voltage